opendatahub-io/data-science-pipelines-operator/README.md

 # Cleanup

-To remove a `DataSciencePipelinesApplication` from your custer, run:
+To remove a `DataSciencePipelinesApplication` from your cluster, run:

 ```bash
 # Replace environment variables accordingly